maiatoday/maiatoday.github.io/content/post/VisitorCounter/index.md

     }
 ```

-The `CounterScreen` is stateles and gets the value of the counter and the event handler as parameters.
+The `CounterScreen` is stateless and gets the value of the counter and the event handler as parameters.
 The `CounterScreen` has a `Counter` composable.
 The role of the `Counter` composable is to create a row of individual odometer numbers from the passed values.
 Also it should intercept a click and call the click handler.

 ```kotlin
 @Composable